conwuka86/Fit-Buddy/README.md

 # <FitBuddy>

-In this day and age, cyber byllying and body shaming has become an epidemic.
+In this day and age, cyber bullying and body shaming has become an epidemic.
 FitBuddy is a game that offerss a safe environment to thrive as an individual and grow in our health/fitness journey at your pace and without judgement.
 FitBuddy allows visitors to easily check their BMI.
 As a registered user, BMI can be saved, updated and deleted.

 # [Link to Wireframe and Plan on Trello!](https://trello.com/b/Y8W3qlH5/fit-buddy)